Myalcinbingul/solutions_repo/docs/1 Physics/2 Gravity/Problem_3.md

 5. **Hyperbolic Trajectories**: With velocity greater than escape velocity (>11.0 km/s), the payload follows a hyperbolic path and escapes Earth's gravity with excess kinetic energy.

-* CASE 1: Multiple trajectories from 800 km above Earth's surface with different initial velocities (5-13 km/s)*
+* Case 1:  Multiple trajectories from 800 km above Earth's surface with different initial velocities (5-13 km/s)*

-* CASE 2: Extended view showing the full shapes of elliptical orbits at different velocities*
+* Case 2: Extended view showing the full shapes of elliptical orbits at different velocities*

 ![alt text](image-8.png)